 - if unpaid training is a condition of employment;

-- if fees are charged to job seekers and/or applicants;
+- if fees are charged to job seekers or applicants;

 - for volunteer or unpaid internship opportunities;

-- for employment opportunities located outside Canada that are not insurable in Canada;
+- located outside Canada that is not insurable in Canada;

 - if the business is attempting to recruit replacement workers during a labour dispute;

-- if they contain any other content that Job Bank considers to be inappropriate.
+- that contains content that Job Bank reasonably considers to be inappropriate.

 Job Bank and all functionalities therein are provided on an "AS IS" and "AS AVAILABLE" basis.
 By accessing and using the Job Bank website you agree that Job Bank is used entirely at your own risk.

 Job Bank makes no representations and warranties, express or implied, and disclaims all liability with respect to:

 - being free of malware, including viruses, or other harmful components;